DesktopECHO/ika/lineageos/docs/dynamic-display-implementation.md

 # Dynamic Display Implementation

-LineageOS Desktop treats the Cuttlefish primary display as a resizable desktop surface.
-The host launcher starts Cuttlefish with an initial display size and DPI derived from the host monitor, then opens ika-scrcpy as the front-end.
+LineageOS Desktop is designed to treat the Cuttlefish primary display as a resizable desktop surface.
+The host launcher starts Cuttlefish with an initial display size and DPI derived from the host monitor, then opens `ika-scrcpy` as the frontend.

 ## Runtime Resize Flow